 Start to Learn English

-Or perhaps you still don’t know much about English that you want to start learning it.
+Or perhaps you still don’t know much about English you want to start learning it.
 You may be even reading this content through a translator.
 It would be beneficial to you if you can learn the language.
 This is a good day to start doing so.

 Teach Other People English